Welcome to today's edition of the Rush 24-7 podcast.

 Telephone number 800-282-2882.

-It was only last week that we learned, ladies and gentlemen, of the sad situation at a Needham, Massachusetts has grow, where one parent, one mother, I think it was, who had three kids, complained to the scruel principal that the fact that two of her kids didn't make the honor roll was causing trouble in the in the household because the school published a list,
+It was only last week that we learned, ladies and gentlemen, of the sad situation at a Needham, Massachusetts half scroll, where one parent, one mother, I think it was, who had three kids, complained to the scruple principal that the fact that two of her kids didn't make the honor roll was causing trouble in the household because the school published a list.

-It didn't want to make people it didn't make it feel uncomfortable.
+He didn't want to make people, it didn't make it feel uncomfortable.

-It was it was just wise thing to do.
+It was just a wise thing to do.

 He looks a lot like Santa Claus.